Our topic for Autumn Term 1 is 'The Great Fire of London'

 This Friday afternoon we have been holding a family pumpkin carving event with all profits going to the CLIC Sargent charity.

-This week our Handwriting award was given to Jayden and our Super Learning Hero was Keeley who is a Polly Planner.
-Our attendance was 99.3% which is higher than our school target of 96.1% and we won Shilpa the Attendance Award.
-Well done Gold Class!
-We wish everyone a happy and safe half term.
+This week our Handwriting award was given to Reece and our Super Learning Hero was Maya who is a Billy Buddy.
+Our attendance was 90.3% which is lower than our school target of 96.1% We wish everyone a happy and safe half term.
 See you all back at school on Monday 2nd November when our next Topic will be 'Exploring Brazil'.

 This week in our topic work we have been naming and locating the countries in the United Kingdom and their capital cities.
 We have been researching facts about the capitals and have been looking at familiar landmarks in London.